 He passed the next few minutes in a light-headed daze that slowly faded, until he became strangely calm and alert.
 They had peanut-butter sandwiches and milk, and then walked around the yard.
-It was nice and warm, mid-seventies.
+It was nice and warm.
+Mid-seventies.
 Swifts came and went under the eaves between the basement and first floor, making a nest, and Tess pointed this out.
-She seemed interested in the natural signs of full spring: the pollen cones from the fir tree in the corner of the yard, the wild rose blooming along the fenceline below the rear lawn.
-He kept a respectful distance but stayed beside or just behind her as she rushed off to explore.
+She seemed interested in the signs of full spring: the pollen cones from the fir tree in the corner of the yard, the wild rose blooming along the fenceline below the rear lawn.
+He kept a respectful distance but stayed beside her, or just behind her as she rushed off to explore.

 “Can you smell the trees and flowers?”
 She raised her face to the sunlight and closed her eyes as she breathed deep.